kfranics/Getting-and-Cleaning-Data-Course/CodeBook.md

 ###The transformed dataset includes average values
 ###for the mean and standard deviation variables:
-  1.Triaxial acceleration from the accelerometer (total acceleration)
-     and the estimated body acceleration.
+  1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-  2.Triaxial Angular velocity from the gyroscope.
+  2. Triaxial Angular velocity from the gyroscope.
-  3.86 variables with descriptive time and frequency domain variables.
+  3. 86 variables with descriptive time and frequency domain variables.
-  4.An identifier of the subject who carried out the experiment.
+  4. An identifier of the subject who carried out the experiment.

 Notes:
 ======